 Liberal J-school professors have been instructing aspiring journalists to advance socialist values for over a generation now.
 Any imagined remedy invented by liberal ideologues in the media for any perceived economic disparity becomes a self-inflicted curse betraying The People to whom The Media aspires and is obliged to inform!
 NEVER in history has socialism lifted a nation in the long run.
-It promises the mirage of equality by dragging down the economic condition of all — everyone, that is, except for paid propagandists and their evil patrons, the elite bureaucrats who prosper by decree within an otherwise decadent wasteland where populations pay puppets promising paradise.
-Socialism failed North Korea.
-Many journalists tacitly endorse it for the USA today.
+It promises the mirage of equality by dragging down the economic condition of all — everyone, that is, except for paid propagandists and their evil patrons, the elite bureaucrats who prosper by decree within an otherwise decadent wasteland where the populace become slaves to the State.
+Try Venezuela's lifestyle.
+Many journalists favor a socialist to lead America in 2021.

 Another Inconvenient Truth: why won't liberal papers, fond of damning fossil fuels, report on the disgusting environmental consequences of their disposable dailies?
-It's hypocrisy — a double standard!
-Paper mills, serving the newsprint addiction of these publications, a plurality (NYT, WAPO, etc.) harmonizing to the left's tune — have a poor environmental record.
-They're a major contributor to deforestation as well as air and, on occasion, soil contamination.
+It is hypocrisy, a double standard!
+Paper mills — serving the newsprint addiction of these publications, a plurality (NYT, WAPO, etc.) harmonizing to the left's tune — have a poor environmental record.
+Newsprint providers have significantly contributed to deforestation and fouling the air near the plants.

 As newspapers experiment with advertisement-saturated online editions, the newsrooms' dual demands to serve electronic and tactile audiences has jacked-up operating costs.
 Each time a technology update or reformat is implemented — BOOM — an inevitable stress on newspaper business models — economically unsustainable.
 There's a special justice knowing leftist ideologues haven't a clue when suddenly out-of-a-job for failing the public trust.